 Open pan or Pressure Cooker/ Instant Pot method

 Rest is seasoning.
-I just add salt and black pepper to my soups and let the ingredients do its magic without compromising on its taste and nutrition.
+I just add salt and black pepper to my soups and let the ingredients do their magic without compromising on their taste and nutrition.
 Sometimes you might need to add a bit of sugar, if it’s more on the sour taste or if kids are eating and the soup is less sweet.
 As said one can add cream to this too.

 Mixed Vegetable Soup (Tomato, Cauliflower & Carrot)